Staying in sync with the upstream repository

 If the

-to sync your fork with any upstream changes. -
+Sync forkto sync your fork with any upstream changes.

 After pressing